The MIR | Clarification of Terms

 Severely Deficient Autobiographical Memory (SDAM)

-A condition characterized by difficulty recalling personal memories in detail, despite having intact factual memory.
+A condition characterised by difficulty recalling personal memories in detail, despite having intact factual memory.
 McKinnon discovered and defined SDAM in 1977.
 SDAM is linked to aphantasia in some cases, though not all individuals with SDAM have aphantasia.
 The prevalence is currently unknown.

 Synesthesia